Priya is pursuing her undergrad in Law and Business Administration. She loves translated books, world cinema and French

 I know it’s the season again; the beginning of a long, trying semester.
 And once again, you shall be burdened by a brick load of work while wishing you were Brooklyn Beckham who had the option of dropping out of college.
 But you’re not.
 Anyway, while you’re at it, there are some things that you tend to forget when you’re busy with college.
 So here’s a post to remind you of all those things.

 1. Call your Parents

 It so happens that you forget to call your parents because you’re busy submitting assignments, studying for your exams or an impending foreign language test that you totally did not sign up for.
 Which is understandable, I guess, but I’d recommend taking some time out of your schedule to keep up with what’s going on in your family.
 After all, they’re the ones paying your tuition fees…and your accommodation and your books…

 2. Read Books

 No, I’m not talking about Avtar Singh and M.P Jain.
 I’m talking about Wodehouse and Agatha Christie and J.K Rowling.
-Those kinds of books that you used to read before you decided you want to study law (or medicine or whatever else).
+The books that you used to read before you decided you want to study law (or medicine or whatever else).
 While the benefits of reading are a lot, for me, it’s always been a medium to escape reality for a few blissful minutes and submerge myself in a different universe.

 3. Cut your Nails

 I’m guilty of this.
 There will be days when I look at my nails and wonder why I forget to cut them.
 In fact, I don’t wear nail polish for the sole reason that I know I’ll never come around removing the paint.
 It’s not because I'm lazy, and I'm sure that even you aren’t, it’s just that you’d do something more important than cutting your nails.

 4. Wash your Clothes